js216/CeNTREX/DAQ/README.md

 - **MKS 1179C:** Python interface for all the control lines of the MKS 1179C General Purpose Mass-Flo® Controller, as controlled by a NI USB-6008 Multifunction I/O Device.
+- **MKS 1179C:** Python interface for all the control lines of the MKS 1179C General Purpose Mass-Flo® Controller, as controlled by a NI USB-6008 Multifunction I/O Device.

 #### Todo